 6. Engage an assurance provider?

 You’ll have to find a qualified third-party assurance provider who meets CARB’s criteria for experience and independence.
 Starting early can help avoid a last-minute scramble (and premium pricing).
-If you’ve documented your data collection and calculation methods from the beginning, you’ll prevent unnecessary back-and-forth with the provider.?

 7. Submit your report?